walmins/iSamsungTV/README.md

 Argument: SERIE
 ```
-  The TV model series B, C, D, E or F are available.
+  The TV model series C, D, E or F are available.
-  If SERIES is ommited, it assumes a series C or D model TV
+  If SERIES is ommited, it assumes a series C or D model TV or Blue Ray Disc Players
 ```

 Argument: COMMAND